Harrysdad2/Harrysdad2.github.io/suncatchers/how-its-made.md

 I love making these small circular suncatchers.
 There are many suncatchers out there that are shaped as the subject matter and the patterns mean the finished suncatcher can be vulnerable to damage as a result.
 I like to fit the subject matter into a circle (or, in the case of Giraffe, an oval) with a lead came edge.
 It makes a nice strong item that will last many years.
 Most importantly for the market, these suncatchers can be sold at a price that is achievable to many people.

 This section shows a step-by-step guide to making a 100mm diameter suncatcher.

+Materials referred to are:
+Solder - an alloy of 60% tin and 40% solder used to join everything together.
+Flux - an acid that removed oxidation from the copper, lead and solder to allow them to fuse together properly and for the solder to flow.
+Lead Came - this is a lead extrusion used to edge the suncather.
+Came is available in different sections and sizes for a variety of purposes in building stained glass panels.

 Step 1 - the idea and sketch.
 In this case my intial ideas were to try to replicate the fronds typical of a fern.
 It quickly became apparent that there would be too many pieces of glass, so an alternative idea was explored.
 ![Fern](/images/Fern1.jpg)